KeerthnaS/AI23531---Deep-Learning-mini-project/README.md

 - Live captions (chunked transcription input)
 - Session summarization with real-life connections

-Note: The emotion model is simulated for this demo.
-The repo includes hooks to integrate your `fer2013_mini_XCEPTION.102-0.66.hdf5` model later.

 ### Prerequisites
 - Python 3.10+
 - Node (optional) if you prefer running a static server with `npx` (otherwise use Python's builtin server)